I Want You Back (NSYNC song): Commercial performance

 "I Want You Back" peaked in the top 10 in Germany, Switzerland, New Zealand, and Canada.
 The song also topped the chart in the Netherlands.
 It peaked at number 13 on the Billboard Hot 100.
 The song was certified gold in the United States, Germany, and Australia.

 Music videos

 Two versions of the music video for "I Want You Back" were released: one for the song's original release, and the other for its global re-release.
+Both versions were included in NSYNC's first video album title *N the Mix: The Official Home Video, released in 1998.

 Original version

 The first video was shot in Stockholm, Sweden from August 15–16, 1996 by Alan Calzatti.
 It was released with the original German release of the song in October 1996.
 It depicts the NSYNC members in a space station, with many high-tech effects playing out around them.
 The video was filmed using a green screen, as each member walked on treadmills.
 The band attempt to contact a girl through a computer, in order to bring her onto the ship, while they are dancing throughout the video.